lq1909017169/undatasio/README.md

 ## API Reference
 ------------

-The UnDatasIO Python SDK provides the following methods:
+🔥The UnDatasIO Python SDK provides the following methods:

 * **``UnDatasIO(token: str, task_name: str = "")``**

-    - Initializes the UnDatasIO client.
+    - 🛠️Initializes the UnDatasIO client.
         -  ``token (str)``: Your API key, obtained from the UnDatasIO platform.
         -  ``task_name (str, optional)``: The name you specify for this task, defaults to the system-generated default task.

 * **``upload(self, file_dir_path: str) -> Dict``**

-    - Uploads files from the specified directory.
+    - 🔄Uploads files from the specified directory.
         -  ``file_dir_path (str)``: The path to the directory containing the files to upload.
         - Returns: ``Dict`` - A dictionary containing the server response, for example: ``{'code': 200, 'msg': 'success'}``

 * **``parser(self, file_name_list: List) -> Dict``**

-    - Submits a parsing request to parse the specified files.
+    - 🌟Submits a parsing request to parse the specified files.
         -  ``file_name_list (List)``: A list of file names to parse, for example: ``['file1.pdf', 'file2.pdf']``
         - Returns: ``Dict`` - A dictionary containing the server response.

 * **``download(self, version: str) -> Dict``**

-    - Downloads the parsing results for the specified version.
+    - 👨‍💻Downloads the parsing results for the specified version.
         -  ``version (str)``: The version number to download.
         - Returns: ``Dict`` - A dictionary containing the server response.

 * **``show_version(self) -> Dict``**

-    - Retrieves available version information for the current task.
+    - 📈Retrieves available version information for the current task.
         - Returns: ``Dict`` - A dictionary containing the server response, including version information.

 * **``show_upload(self) -> Dict``**

-    - Retrieves the list of files uploaded for the current task.
+    - 🌍Retrieves the list of files uploaded for the current task.
         - Returns: ``Dict`` - A dictionary containing the server response, including information about the uploaded files.

 * **``get_result_type(self, type_info: List, file_name: str, version: str) -> Dict``**

-    - Gets specific types of parsing results from the specified file.
+    - 📊Gets specific types of parsing results from the specified file.
         -  ``type_info (List)``: A list of result types to retrieve, for example: ``['title', 'table', 'text', 'image', 'interline_equation']``
         -  ``file_name (str)``: The target file name.
         -  ``version (str)``: The target version number.